Victor-Grinan-Dev/food-app3/README.md

 - react framework
 - axios
+- json server (for local serve the db.json file)

+ ## Use instructions
-- json server (for local serve the db.json file) clone the repo, cd in it and type in terminal:
+ clone the repo, cd in it and type in terminal:
   ```shell
   npm install
   npm run local-start